Performance of linear solvers in tensor-train format on current multicore architectures: Background and notation

 \subsubsection{Roofline performance model}

-To obtain a simpler abstraction of the hardware, we employ the Roofline\cite{Williams2009} performance model.
-It basically distinguishes between work (floating-point operations) and data transfers: The maximal (ideal) performance one can achieve on a given hardware is $P_\text{peak}$ [GFlop/s].
+To obtain a simpler abstraction of the hardware, we employ the Roofline \citep{Williams2009} performance model.
+The Roofline model distinguishes between computations (floating-point operations) and data transfers: The maximal performance one can achieve on a given hardware is $P_\text{peak}$ [GFlop/s].
 The bandwidth of data transfers from main memory is $b_s$ [GByte/s].
-If all data fits into (some) cache level, the appropriate cache bandwidth is used instead.
+If all data fits into some cache level, the appropriate cache bandwidth is used instead.
 These are the required hardware characteristics.
-The considered characteristics of one building block of an algorithm (e.g., one nested loop) are the number of required floating point operations $n_\text{flops}$ and the volume of the data transfers $V_\text{read/write}$.
+The considered characteristics of one building block of an algorithm (e.g., one nested loop) are the number of required floating-point operations $n_\text{flops}$ and the volume of the data transfers $V_\text{read/write}$.
 Their ratio is called computational intensity $I_c := n_\text{flops} / V_\text{read/write}$ [Flop/Byte].
 Assuming that the data transfers and operations overlap perfectly, this results in the following performance:

 If the compute intensity is low ($I_c \ll P_\text{peak}/b_s$), the building block is \emph{memory bound}.
 If in contrast the compute intensity is high ($I_c \gg P_\text{peak}/b_s$), the building block is \emph{compute bound}.
 We specifically split the algorithms considered in this paper into smaller parts (``building blocks'') because they feature not one dominating operation but are composed of multiple different blocks with different performance characteristics.